 Hong Kong is one of the most famous cities in the world.
-It has remained so for more than a decade and continues to attract travelers.
-With an estimated 29.2 million visitors a year, the city has a stronghold over other cities in the world when it comes to attracting travelers.
-Hong Kong is a convenient holiday destination, and its shopping, especially for bargains, is unmatched.
+It is a convenient holiday destination, and its shopping, especially for bargains, is unmatched.

 Hong Kong is one of the most popular cities in the world, but it is also one of the most expensive places to travel if you plan to stay in the heart of the city.
 If you stay just beyond the main tourist areas in places like Jordan or Kowloon, you can find slightly less expensive accommodations.

-Hong Kong also holds fascination for unusual finds that are just plain interesting, like a 24-karat solid gold toilet inside a Hong Kong jewelry company and a beautiful tunnel of pink flowers located inside the Un Chau Estate public housing complex.
+Hong Kong also offers unusual finds that are just plain interesting, like a 24-karat solid gold toilet inside a Hong Kong jewelry company and a beautiful tunnel of pink flowers located inside the Un Chau Estate public housing complex.